 Whale sharks are filter feeders and one of only two extant filter feeding sharks.
 The second largest extant fish, which is also a filter feeder, is the basking shark.
 Manta rays, which are a cartilaginous fish like sharks is also large and a filter feeder in the same way.

-Whale sharks are extremely patient feeders.
-In addition to feeding on plankton, small squid, small fish and krill, they’ve been known to wait for hours for fish to spawn on coral reefs in order to eat the eggs.
+- They are known to wait for hours for fish to spawn on coral reefs in order to eat the eggs.

 Whale sharks feed in two ways:

 - The first is by ram-filtration, where the whale shark opens its mouth and swims forward.
 By swimming forward, the food-filled water is pushed into it’s mouth.